 - 7.18.
+Funding commitments can be made which give the funder the discretion to avoid future expenditure based on their assessment of whether the conditions attached to the commitment will be met by the recipient. - 7.19.7.18.
 The award of a grant is a non-exchange transaction.
-A charity awards a grant to further its own charitable purposes without receiving benefits of approximately equal value in return.
-The decision to award a grant may create a funding commitment.
-This is recognised as an expense with a corresponding liability only when the criteria for an obligation (either legal or constructive) are met, payment is probable, it can be measured reliably, and there are no conditions attaching to its payment that limit its recognition. - 7.19.
+A charity awards a grant to further its own charitable purposes but without creating a contractual relationship with the recipientreceiving benefits of approximately equal value in return.
+The award-decision to awardef a grant may create a funding commitment.
+This is recognised as an expense with a corresponding liability only when the criteria for an constructive obligation (either legal or constructive) are met, payment is probable, it can be measured reliably, and there are no conditions attaching to its payment that limit its recognition. - 7.19.
 Funding commitments can be made which give the funder the discretion to avoid future expenditure based on their assessment of whether the conditions attached to the commitment will be met by the recipient. - 7.20.
-Where a grant is payable over a period of more than one year, a liability must be recognised for future payments unless conditions apply to payments falling due after the reporting date.
-Where payments for later years are subject to performance-related conditions, the donor charity may be able to legitimately withdraw from its commitment if a particular condition attaching to the grant is not met. - 7.21.
-Where a condition remains within the control of the donor charity, then the donor charity retains the discretion to avoid the expenditure and therefore a liability must not be recognised.
-For example, where a commitment is made to provide grant funding over a number of years, future payments may be subject to a review by the donor charity which gives it discretion to terminate the funding agreement.
-Provided the review condition has been communicated to the recipient as part of the funding agreement and the review has substance, then a constructive liability is unlikely to arise for payments relating to periods subsequent to the review date. - 7.22.
-Alternatively, when there is no condition attaching to the grant that enables the donor charity to realistically avoid the commitment, a liability for the full funding obligation must be
+Where a grant commitment is payable over a period of more than one year, a liability must be recognised for future payments for the full amount of the constructive obligation unless conditions apply to payments falling due after the reporting date.
+Where payments for later years are subject to performance-related conditions, the donor charity may be able to legitimately withdraw from its commitment if a particular condition attaching to the grant is not met.